jcheng31/ayulin.net/Content/_posts/2014-12-26-ergodox-media-keys.md

 I also changed things slightly, changing the toggle for the function layer which I never used (since I had other keys that would activate the layer when held instead) to toggle the QWERTY layer instead, which freed up that key for Caps Lock (or Backspace in QWERTY).

 That left me with [this layout](https://github.com/jcheng31/tmk_keyboard/blob/colemak/keyboard/ergodox/keymap_colemak.h).
-I opted to use no-ops instead of having keys be transparent in most cases, except on the function/media layer - the key "above" that which would be held down to toggle that layer needed to be transparent, or else the layer would end up being stuck on.
+I opted to use no-ops instead of having keys be transparent in most cases, except on the function/media layer - the key "above" that which would be held down to toggle that layer needed to be transparent, or else the layer would end up being stuck on. *Update: I also made the keys above the modifiers (Ctrl, Alt, and Shift) transparent, so they would be properly released after a key combination involving them and an F-key.*

 Running `make -f Makefile.pjrc colemak` from `/keyboard/ergodox` builds the actual `.hex` which can be loaded using the Teensy loader.